 Where comparison is concerned, a great employee does not compare himself to another – he compares himself to others.
 He wants to “win” comparisons by improving today and better than yesterday.

 Poor workers don’t want to do much; They want others to do less.
 They don’t want to win.
 They just want to make sure others don’t lose.

-Like saying “You’re working hard”, “No one should work hard, because Eden doesn’t want to work hard.”
+Like saying “You’re working hard”, and “No one should work hard, because Eden doesn’t want to work hard.”
 And very few people do – and those who keep trying should push you away for the quality you need to have in the hands of every employee.

 4. They like to say, “Yeah, but that’s not my job.”